prasun-s-v/python-practice/README.md

 - Tools Used: Python 3
 - Help: AI guidance used for some logic, then rewritten with my understanding

+### ✅ Day 6
+- Topics: Pandas - Data Manipulation & Business Logic
+- Struggles: Syntax issues, logic recall
+- Tools Used: Python 3
-More days will be added...
+- Help: AI guidance used for some logic, then rewritten with my understanding More days will be added...

 ## 📌 Note